Signs That You May be Addicted to Sex

-A healthy sex life can actually become a sexual addiction without a person realizing it.
-One can find a fine line between sexual addiction and sexual gratification.
-A sex addict frequently crosses this line without realizing the dangers of doing so.
+A healthy sex life can become a sexual addiction without a person realizing it.
+One can find a fine line between being addicted to sex and sexual gratification.
+An individual who is addicted to sex crosses this line without realizing the dangers of doing so.

 Sexual addiction can destroy not just the life of the addict, but also the lives of the people around him or her.
-This can disrupt various aspects of his or her life, like relationships, careers, finances, psychological health, and emotional well-being.
+This addiction can disrupt various aspects of his or her life, like relationships, careers, finances, psychological health, and emotional well-being.
 The urges related to sexual addiction can spiral from being intense to becoming obsessive.
-Moreover, the sex addict’s pursuit for sex escalates from frequent to becoming excessive.
+Moreover, the person who is addicted to sex will pursue sexual adventures to the extreme.

-A lot of people relate sexual addiction with extra marital affairs and prostitution.
-However, there are other behaviors that can be associated with this type of sexual addiction, like the obsession with pornography, excessive masturbation, engaging in cybersex, and repeated visits to night and strip clubs.
-This type of addiction does not necessarily conform to the type of compulsion only, but the frequency of the practice and the means of how this is achieved.
+A lot of people relate sexual addiction with extramarital affairs and prostitution.
+However, other behaviors can be associated with this type of sexual addiction, like the obsession with pornography, excessive masturbation, engaging in cybersex, and repeated visits to strip clubs.
+This kind of dependency does not necessarily conform to the type of compulsion only, but the frequency of the practice and the means of how this is achieved.

 - Extreme Escapism – Sexual addiction is like drugs and alcohol.
 People drink alcoholic beverages to cope with anxiety and sadness and take drugs to feel good.
-In the same way, sexual addiction is often used as a coping mechanism.
-Sexual addicts tend to use sex as a means to avoid stressful events and problems.
+In the same way, sex is often used as a coping mechanism.
+People who are addicted to sex tend to use sex as a means to avoid stressful events and problems.
 Some sexual addicts even find relief from boredom, discomfort, anxiety, and depression.

 - Risk Taking – Sex addicts are typically determined to take it to the next level.
-They often engage in sexual practices that come with more serious effects.
-These practices may include indulging in unprotected sexual activities with multiple partners or prostitutes.
-The blatant disregard for the effects of their actions is considered as one of the major symptoms of sexual addiction.
-Sex addicts are actually fully aware of the risks that are associated with their actions, but they choose to ignore these risks.
-Sexual addicts do not only jeopardize their well-being, but are also jeopardizing their career, finances, and relationships with other people.
+They often engage in sexual practices that come with more severe effects.
+These methods may include indulging in unprotected sexual activities with multiple partners or prostitutes.
+The blatant disregard for the consequences of their actions is considered as one of the significant symptoms of sexual addiction.
+Sex addicts are fully aware of the risks that are associated with their actions, but they choose to ignore these risks.
+Sexual addicts do not only jeopardize their well-being, but are also risking their career, finances, and relationships with other people.

-- Loss of Control – Most sexual addicts tend to lose control over the act.
-They may feel a temporary euphoria while doing the act; this never really provides them with what they are looking for.
+- Loss of Control – Most individuals who are addicted to sex tend to lose control over the act.
+They may feel a temporary euphoria while performing the act; this never actually provides them with what they are looking for.
 Their problem remains unsolved, and they will not be able to relax.
 Moreover, some of the feelings of discomfort will increase.
-Basically, when this happens, sexual addicts indulge some more until the time that they actually lose the capability to reasonably fight off the sexual urges.
+When this happens, sexual addicts indulge some more until the time that they lose the capability to reasonably fight off the sexual urges.

 - Escalating Problem – Sexual addiction is also considered an escalating problem.
-This does not stop at the time that the behavior becomes a bad habit to break.
-Sexual addicts are inclined to amplify the intensity, as well as the frequency of the activity that they engage in.
+This issue does not stop at the time that the behavior becomes a bad habit to break.
+People who are addicted to sex are inclined to amplify the intensity, as well as the frequency of the activity in which they engage.
 For instance, those people who gravitate towards soliciting sex are likely to do the act more often.
-Those people who have multiple affairs will likely look for more sexual patterns.
-Basically, this upward spiral will happen during the first year of sexual addiction, and this will eventually plateau.
-During the plateau stage, the behavior will still continue but the intensity, frequency, and scope of the behavior will be maintained at a specific level.
+Those individuals who have multiple affairs will probably look for more sexual patterns.
+This upward spiral will happen during the first year of sexual addiction, and this will eventually plateau.
+During the plateau stage, the behavior will still continue, but the intensity, frequency, and scope of the action will be maintained at a particular level.

-- Recurring Behavior – The need to engage in sex becomes never ending and the behavior becomes repetitive.
-Typically, health care providers consider the occurrence from six months to one year.
-If the same issue persists within the period, the typical diagnosis would lean towards sexual addiction.
+- Recurring Behavior – The need to engage in sex becomes never-ending, and the behavior becomes repetitive.
+Typically, healthcare providers consider the occurrence from six months to one year.
+If the same issue persists within the period, the common diagnosis will lean towards sexual addiction.

-- Skewed Perspective – Once the sexual addiction cycle starts, everything can actually go downhill.
+- Skewed Perspective – Once the sexual addiction cycle starts, everything can go downhill.
 During this phase, new problems will be created.
 Moreover, additional factors that cause anxiety and distress will appear.
-In fact, additional unpleasant feelings like guilt, isolation, and shame will arise.
+In fact, new unpleasant feelings like guilt, isolation, and shame will arise.
 There will be emptiness and misery.
 However, sex addicts will not be able to see it this way.
-They will consider the situation as an indication that their current behaviors and actions are not as effective as it was before.
+They will consider the situation as an indication that their current behaviors and actions are not as active as they were before.
 They will decide instead to do more of the act for the purpose of bringing back the false sense of fulfillment and euphoria.

-- Preoccupation – Sexual addicts are preoccupied with sex.
+- Preoccupation – Persons addicted to sex are preoccupied with sex.
 They are consumed by the thoughts of sex.
 These people waste excessive time in playing out sexual fantasies in their minds.
 They deliberate on past experiences and plan new and more complex ways on how to indulge themselves in the act.

-- Failure to Stop – Sexual addicts will reach a point where they actually realize the mess that they are stuck in.
-Most sexual addicts are stuck.
+- Failure to Stop – Sexual addicts will reach a point where they realize the mess that they are stuck in.
+Most sex addicts are stuck.
 Some try to stop or even reduce the compulsion, but they will fail.
 The intention to stop is real, but the effort comes up short.
-Thus, sexual addicts fail to stop.
+Thus, individuals addicted to sex will fail to stop.

 Sex Addiction Statistics